mrbernnz/peach/w01/d02/tables.md

 The actors can just be 3 actors' names seperated by commas (i.e. Will Ferell, Paul Rudd, Steve Carell).

-Save this in a file called movies.html and push it to the w01/d02 folder on your Github repo.
+Save this in a file called movies.html and push it to it's own Github repo.